-We have previously audited New Mexico Steam Locomotive and Railroad Historical Society, Inc.'s 2012 financial statements, and in our report dated May 15, 2013, we expressed an unmodified opinion on those financial statements.
+We have previously audited New Mexico Steam Locomotive and Railroad Historical Society, Inc.'s 2013 financial statements, and in our report dated May 15, 2014, we expressed an unmodified opinion on those financial statements.
 In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2013, is consistent in all material respects, with the audited financial statements from which it has been derived.

+linkle & Landers, P.C.

 Hinkle + Landers, P.C.
-Albuquerque, NM
+Albuquerque, NM June 9, 2015

-Tinkle & Landers, P.C.